Welcome to the M3Yoga community! Even if you’re not a member yet, you’re part of our community. We are dedicated to yoga for EVERY body.

 • Our class schedules shift slightly at the start of each month, but any class cancellations or major changes will be announced ahead of time.

 • Occasionally we offer workshops, which are one time classes for which registration is required.
 Class passes not valid for workshops.
-These are typical in-depth classes that focus on a specific area.
+These are typically in-depth classes that focus on a specific area.

 • When you are first learning the poses, it’s ok to glance around the room to see what everyone else is doing, but look to the instructor for your primary instruction.
 Also, listen for his/her verbal cues that will guide you how to do the poses.
 If you’ve consented, our instructors also can help provide adjustments to get you into the pose properly.